List of weapons of the Portuguese Colonial War: Aircraft

 A Portuguese Air Force F-84G Thunderjet being loaded with ordnance at Luanda Air Base, 1960s.

 Portuguese Fiat G.91 fighter-bomber, deployed by the Portuguese Air Force in the theatres of Guinea-Bissau and Mozambique.

-Two former Portuguese North American T-6G Texan trainers now on display on the National Museum of Military History in Luanda, Angola, 2015.
+Two former Portuguese North American T-6G Texan trainers now on display at the National Museum of Military History in Luanda, Angola, 2015.

-A Lockheed PV-2C Harpoons of the Portuguese Air Force, 1970s.
+Two Lockheed PV-2C Harpoons of the Portuguese Air Force, 1970s.

 Portuguese Air Force Dornier Do 27.